Dems ramp up calls for Trump impeachment after Mueller speaks out on Russia probe

 "Given that Special Counsel Mueller was unable to pursue criminal charges against the President, it falls to Congress to respond to the crimes, lies and other wrongdoing of President Trump – and we will do so," Nadler said in a statement.
 "No one, not even the President of the United States, is above the law."

 Nadler's statement specifically addressed obstruction of justice, saying that "the Constitution points to Congress to take action to hold the President accountable."
+Pelosi, in a statement, did not explicitly mention impeachment, but said, "The Congress holds sacred its constitutional responsibility to investigate and hold the President accountable for his abuse of power."

 Rep. Doug Collins, R-Ga., the ranking member of the House Judiciary Committee, issued a statement with a very different conclusion than Nadler.